nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Editing a Staff member within a Project : `editstaff`

+Edits the staff details of a staff of a specified project in Project list.

+Format: `editstaff INDEX pn/PROJECT_NAME [sn/STAFF_NAME sl/LEAVE_STATUS sd/STAFF_DEPARTMENT st/STAFF_TITLE sc/CONTACT_NUMBER
+t\TAGS]`

+* All fields for staff members in the `[]` are optional.
+* Index **must be a positive integer** 1, 2, 3, ...

+Examples:
+* `editstaff 1 pn/CS2103T sn/John Doe` edits the staff name of the first staff in the staff list of `CS2103T` to `John Doe`
 --------------------------------------------------------------------------------------------------------------------
 ### Finding a Staff member within a Project : `findstaff`

+Finds the current active staff list for a staff name

+Format: `findstaff NAME`

+* `NAME` must not be an empty string.
+*  For `findstaff` to work as expected, the current active staff list must be non-empty.

+Examples:
+* `findstaff Jon` returns a filtered view of the staff list such that all staffs with name `Jon` are listed.
+* `findstaff Adrian Lam` returns a filtered view of the staff list such that all staffs with name `Adrian Lam` are listed.
+Staffs whose name contains `Adrian` or `Lam` only aren't listed.
+* You can always use `view INDEX` to list all the staff in the staff list after you are done with finding a particular staff.

 --------------------------------------------------------------------------------------------------------------------
 ## Task Commands